groc-prog/nx-plugins/README.md

 ### Dependency management
 The following executors can be used to manage dependencies in your projects:

-- `nx run <project>:add`: Adds new dependencies to the project.
+- `nx run <project>:add <args>`: Adds new dependencies to the project.
 If you want to add multiple dependencies, you can separate them with a comma.
 To add local libraries, you have to pass the `--local` flag.
+This executor accepts all flags which can be passed to `poetry's add` method.
 - `nx run <project>:remove`: Removes dependencies from the project.
 If you want to remove multiple dependencies, you can separate them with a comma.
 To remove local libraries, you have to pass the `--local` flag.
+This executor accepts all flags which can be passed to `poetry's remove` method.
 - `nx run <project>:update`: Updates dependencies in the project.
 If you want to update multiple dependencies, you can separate them with a comma.
+This executor accepts all flags which can be passed to `poetry's update` method.
 - `nx run <project>:install`: Installs all dependencies in the project from the `poetry.lock` file.
+This executor accepts all flags which can be passed to `poetry's install` method.
 - `nx run <project>:lock`: Locks all dependencies in the project to the `poetry.lock` file.
+This executor accepts all flags which can be passed to `poetry's lock` method.

 > **Note**: If you have a shared virtual environment, all of the above commands will also affect the `pyproject.toml` and `poetry.lock` files in the root of your workspace.
+So should you find yourself in a situation where the shared virtual environment is out of sync, you can just run `nx run <project>:install` in any workspace.

 ### Development, testing and building applications